Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 ```

 Again, if we mask off some part of an array, and nothing actually matches,
-there are two choices: an error or a size 0 array.
-NumPy gives a size 0 array,
+there are two choices: an error or a size-0 array.
+NumPy gives a size-0 array,
 because it can often result in a meaningful answer.
 A meaningful answer is
 always preferable to an error.